Visyond/website-hugo/site/content/simplepages/thank-you.md

 ## Learn more about Visyond

-To help us give you the best bespoke demonstration and focus on what’s important for you, please watch the short demo videos below or see [this product tour](https://help.visyond.com/articles/new-to-visyond-a-visual-overview/).
+To help us give you the best bespoke demonstration and focus on what’s important for you, please watch the short demo videos below or see [**this product tour**](https://help.visyond.com/articles/new-to-visyond-a-visual-overview/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uufPL_qXvaI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>